gjr80/weewx-xcumulative/readme.txt

 Description

-The Cumulative XType extension is a WeeWX extension that installs an XType that provides cumulative series data with a flexible user settable reset date-time.
+The Cumulative XType extension is a WeeWX extension that installs an XType that provides cumulative series data with a flexible, user settable reset date-time.
 When used with the WeeWX image generator this enables the generation of cumulative plots that reset at a specified time or date and time.
 For example, a cumulative rain plot can be produced for a day with the rainfall resetting to